fusionfabric/dataclassification/README.md

   * Examples: Example values where this particular classification would be assigned
   * Sensitive: If the classification value falls under any of the defined rules then that rule is defined over here else "No Rule" is the defined value
   * Guidelines: Helpful guidelines for the reivewer of the output Generated Dictionary to help in assessment of classification
- * Rules: This sheet is used to setup the rules for the classification process
+* Rules: This sheet is used to setup the rules for the classification process.
+Each row constitues one rule and it has the following 2 headers:
+  * Allx: The Allx rules can be used as a combination of values.
+For example if a swagger file should only be classified sensitive if a combination of two classified definitions occurs in the swagger then we need to setup a rule row with two All values as shown in the sample file denoted by "First Name" and "Last Name".
+You can add another column and name it All3 and in the same row add "Middle Name" to make it a combination of 3 classified definitions
+  * Anyx:
 * config_sheet: This sheet is used to define certain parameters such as classification header, encryption header, maturity status and a list of parameters which can be excluded from the classification process
 ## Dictionary Details.csv - This file is the master dictionary where we define the classifications for various parameters that will be found in swaggers or dataset
 ### Setting up the master dictionary file